lupasearch/lupasearch-client/docs/components/search-box.md

 - `showNoResultsPanel` - show no results panel when none of the search box panels returns any results.

+- `showClearButton` - show button to clear search input when there is some text in the search box.

+- `clearButtonPosition` - position of the clear button in the search input.
+Possible values: `start-of-input` or `end-of-input`.
+Default value is `start-of-input`.

 - `hideMoreResultsButtonOnNoResults` - hide `moreResults` button panel on no search box results.

 - `hideMoreResultsButtonOnEmptyQuery` - hide `moreResults` button panel on empty search input.